dylanwe/portfolio-v3/_posts/smartship.md

     url: '/assets/blog/smartship/cover.png'
 ---

-This project was a school assignment which I did in a group of five for a real company "[SmartShip](https://www.smart-ship.eu/)".
+This project was a school assignment that I worked on as part of a team of five for a real company, [SmartShip](https://www.smart-ship.eu/).

-The SmartShip dashboard is a specialized tool for ship captains using SmartShip controls.
-It provides a centralized location for viewing and customizing relevant ship data.
+The SmartShip dashboard is a specialized tool designed for ship captains who use SmartShip controls.
+It serves as a centralized platform for viewing and customizing relevant ship data.

-We created a customizable dashboard with drag-and-drop functionality, allowing users to personalize their experience.
+Our team developed a customizable dashboard with drag-and-drop functionality, enabling users to personalize their experience.
+To ensure security and maintainability, we implemented a login feature using JWT and refresh tokens.
+The sign-in page accepts email and password for authentication.

-Our login feature uses JWT and refresh tokens for security and maintainability, with a sign-in page that accepts email and password.
+## Winning project 🎉

-## Chosen project 🎉
+Throughout the project, we followed the Scrum framework and actively sought feedback from the customer we were working for.
+In the end, we delivered a comprehensive presentation showcasing our progress.
+Among the six groups working on projects for this customer, our team's project was chosen as the preferred solution.

-We worked with scrum getting feedback from the customer we worked for.
-In the end we had a big presentation for them showing everything we had.
-Out of the 6 groups for this customer we where the chosen project that they wanted to have.
+## Areas for Improvement

-## What we would do differently
+Reflecting on our project, there are several areas where we would make different choices if given the chance:

-- SpringBoot Security for security implementation
+-   Implementing SpringBoot Security for enhanced security measures
-- Axios for handling fetch intercepts
+-   Utilizing Axios to handle fetch intercepts effectively
-- TypeScript for better type checking
+-   Incorporating TypeScript for improved type checking
-- WebSockets for the notification and alert
+-   Integrating WebSockets for notifications and alerts
-- Using Next.js or Nuxt.js for faster page loading and an easier-to-understand structure.
+-   Considering the use of Next.js or Nuxt.js for faster page loading and a more intuitive project structure.

 ## Reflection

-The following feedback was given to me by my team.
+My team provided me with the following feedback:

-- Heplful
+-   Helpful
-- Did a lot of work
+-   Contributed significantly to the workload
-- Worked to quickly sometimes
+-   Occasionally worked too quickly

-I sometimes did a lot of work even in the vacations causing a lot of change and progess, this is good but can be overwhelming.
-I really liked working with this team and it felt like we really tried making something cool.
+I acknowledge that I sometimes took on a substantial amount of work, even during vacations, which could be overwhelming.
+However, I thoroughly enjoyed collaborating with the team, and it felt rewarding to create something remarkable together.